 Major Kitchen Remodel

 A major kitchen renovation project, according to the Remodeling Magazine survey, costs around $50,000 to $60,000, and commonly includes breaking through walls to create a new, open-plan atmosphere.
 It also covers the installation of new cabinets, flexible fittings such as the popular “kitchen island” and possibly a new kitchen sink, as well as extensive work by plumbing contractors if it’s necessary to move the water supply lines, for example.
-Add to that the purchase and installation of new appliances, including a garbage disposal, ventilation system and the obligatory custom lighting.
+Add to that the purchase and installation of new appliances, including garbage disposal, ventilation system, and the obligatory custom lighting.

 Managing the Cost

 If all this sounds really expensive, think of the return on your investment.
 There are ways to reduce some of the costs, such as: